 \section{Three Examples}

-In this section we discuss three examples in the context of sending sources on interference channels to provide some intuitions for the optimality (or approximate optimality) of source-channel separation in DNJSCC, JSCMUD and JSCMMD.
+In this section three examples are discussed in the context of sending sources on interference channels to provide some intuitions for the optimality or approximate optimality of source-channel separation in DNJSCC, JSCMUD and JSCMMD.
 The main results of this work are built on these intuitions, and Sections \ref{sec:DNSC}, \ref{sec:proofunicast} and \ref{sec:proofmulticast} essentially make them more precise and rigorous.
-For simplicity, the channel bandwidth and source bandwidth are assumed to match.
+For simplicity, the channel bandwidth and the source bandwidth are assumed to match in this section.